Compact reference

 is evaluated and its value is the value of the entire expression

-The evaluation rules ensure that no more than one of e1
+The evaluation rules ensure that only one of e1

 and e2